Research Ethics and Integrity

-Under the Research Governance Framework every research study relating to healthcare run in the UK is required by law to have a Sponsor.
+Under the UK Policy Framework for Health and Social Care Research every research study relating to healthcare run in the UK is required by law to have a Sponsor.
 Sponsors ensure that studies are of a good quality, appropriately managed and funded, adhere to Good Clinical Practice (GCP) and are adequately indemnified.

 If your study involves human participants, their data or tissue then your study falls within the remit of the Research Governance Framework and may require sponsorship.

 Typically this would be studies that are categorised as level 2/3 on the Research Ethics Application (REA) form.